How to Successfully Teach Reading to Children with Dyslexia

 When phonics fail children with dyslexia

 I have seen what happens to struggling readers when they are taught the traditional way from part to whole.
 I picture a child with a whole box of little pieces sitting by them on the table.
-The pieces in the box are all the little phonics rules they been taught and letter clusters.
+The pieces in the box are all the little phonics rules they have been taught and letter clusters.
 They might be successful in telling you what an isolated piece sounds like but when you hand them a text and they suddenly encounter a new word, they have to quickly decide which puzzle pieces to take from the box.
 Not every child will be able to sort through all the pieces and come up with the right answer so quickly.
 Another challenge is that a dyslexic child already has the challenge of reversing letters or syllables.
 So the more detail you expect them to handle and keep in the right order, the more likely it will be that they will bog down.

-As is the case in much of life, no one method is going to be work with every child.
+As is the case in much of life, no one method is going to work with every child.
 It simply doesn't match up with the evidence to compartmentalize like that.
 I believe we have to learn the child first, not the system.
 Too many of us focus so strongly on learning systems of instruction.
 However, we are often not great at reading individual children.
 We try to fit non-traditional learners (dyslexic or autistic, for example) into a system we’ve already learned.
 As long as this focus on the system instead of the child continues to prevail, we will fail to reach many learners.

 What works for children with dyslexia?

 The reason I found success in teaching failing readers was because I focused intently on each child.
-I noted when they blinked… a child with ADD will sometimes blink each time their attention is short circuited.
+I noted when they blinked, a child with ADHD will sometimes blink each time their attention is short circuited.
 During those lost moments mistakes are made.
 I learned that sometimes it is not that a child with ADHD didn’t know how to read, but rather that their struggle was in those little, lost connections.
 The focus then became to help them not lose their focus.
 It helped to have them track with their finger and not look up until they reached the end of the sentence.
 I also noted when a child’s eyes glazed slightly and realized that what I was doing was not working for that child.
 I also paid a lot of attention to what we were doing every single time the lights went on in the child's brain.
 I studied the child first, and that is how we both learned.
-Later, when I started this company, I chose the name Child1st in order to advocate for each individual child.
+Later, when I started this company, I named it Child1st, in order to advocate for each individual child.
 We teach the child, not a lesson and not a system.

 Teaching visual right-brained learners